NTheuws/linorobot2_software/README.md

     bash install_linorobot2.bash <robot_type> <laser_sensor> <depth_sensor>
     source ~/.bashrc

+in this installation, replace the options including the <> with the following: an example would be:
+`bash install_linorobot2.bash mecanum ldlidar realsense`

 robot_type:
 - `2wd` - 2 wheel drive robot.
 - `4wd` - 4 wheel drive robot.